the-overdriven/tibiascape-wiki/README.md

 ## Since there is no Ab'Dendriel, where is Olrik NPC?
 (Postman quest)
 - house south/west from Ab'dendriel

+## Since there is no Ab'Dendriel, how do you get to Hellgate?
+- through wasp cave (Hellgate exit)

 ## How do I sell a house?
 - with command !sellhouse